St. Louis Browns: 1902–1921

 In their first season in St. Louis, the Browns finished second under manager Jimmy McAleer, five games behind Philadelphia.
-This was mainly because Hedges and McAleer persuaded six Cardinals to jump to the Browns.
+This was mainly because Hedges and McAleer persuaded six Cardinals to transfer to the Browns.
 They looked to become even more powerful in 1903 when Hedges signed New York Giants ace Christy Mathewson to a deal that would have paid him almost four times what he was earning in New York.
 However, as part of the settlement that ended the war with the National League, Hedges and Mathewson tore up the contract.
 Years later, Hedges said that while he knew he was likely giving up a pennant by relinquishing Mathewson to the Giants, it was more important to bring peace to the game.

 Although the Browns had only four winning seasons from 1902 to 1922, they were very popular at the gate during their first two decades in St. Louis.
 They trounced the Cardinals in attendance; in 1908, for instance, they attracted four times as many fans as the Cardinals.
 Pitcher Barney Pelty was a workhorse for the Browns, and a member of their starting rotation from 1904, when he pitched 31 complete games and 301 innings, through 1911.
 In 1909, the Browns rebuilt Sportsman's Park as the third concrete-and-steel park in the major leagues.